fathym-deno/everything-as-code/README.md

 1. Install the API.
 2. Configure the API to suit your enterprise's needs.
 3. Start managing your products and code.
+4. Monitor the performance of your products and code.
+5. Make necessary adjustments based on the performance metrics.

 For more detailed instructions, refer to the official documentation.